nasa/Rigid-Geometric-Algebra/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=nasa/Rigid-Geometric-Algebra)

+(Note that, as of early 2024, you do not need a Matlab license to run these tools in Matlab Online.)

 # Motivation
 There are many tremendous existing resources providing various implementations of Geometric Algebra.
 One of the early ones, GABLE, was started in Matlab but moved on to C++ and Java.
 Another one that is still maintained is the Clifford Multivector Toolbox, which provides a really general set of capabilities.
 There are many more.
 What seems to be missing is a set of Matlab tools that implement Lengyel's conventions.
 Lengyel's approach highlights the concept of duality in Geometric Algebra in a manner somewhat differently than most others; some may find Lengyal's treatment to be more satisfying.
 This set of classes is aimed for such users, who desire to work in a Matlab environment.